teknologist/oauth-phonegap/README.md

 OAuth.io Cordova/Phonegap SDK
 =======================

+*  This project was forked to remove the ugly browser toolbar.

 This is the Cordova/Phonegap SDK for [OAuth.io](https://oauth.io).
 OAuth.io allows you to integrate **100+ providers** really easily in your web app, without worrying about each provider's OAuth specific implementation.

 Installation